DYW - Orkney

 If you are looking to develop a more inclusive workforce, but aren’t sure where to start, there is a range of support and training available that you or your staff can access.
 Specialist providers are on hand to help employers recruit individuals who may have had difficulties securing employment in the past due to a disability, their gender, race or being care experienced.
 There is also financial support available to help employers make reasonable adjustments to enable someone to join or return to the workforce, as well as incentives to encourage employers to recruit individuals who require additional support.

-All of the programmes below are open to individuals of all ages, with the exception the Young Person’s Guarantee which is limited to young people up to 25 years of age.
+All of the programmes below are open to individuals of all ages.

 Financial Provision